magnesj/ResInsight/docs/ObservedData.md

 ---
 layout: docs
-title: Observed Data
+title: Observed Time History Data
 permalink: /docs/observeddata/
 published: true
 ---

-Observed data, or *Observed Time History Data*, is data measured in time.
-On import of observed data, ResInsight translates the data to make it similar to summary data.
-Observed data can be plotted along with summary data in **Summary Plots**.
+Observed Time History Data, is data measured in time.
+On import of observed time history data, ResInsight translates the data to make it similar to summary data.
+Observed time history data can be plotted along with summary data in **Summary Plots**.

-## Import Observed Data
+## Import Observed Time History Data
 Importing observed time history data to ResInsight may be performed in two different ways:
 - By selecting the main menu item **File -> Import -> Import Observed Time History Data**
 - By using the context command **Import Observed Time History Data** on the **Observed Time History Data** item in the **Plot Main Window Project Tree**